 Stargardt disease is an inherited form of macular degeneration causing central vision loss.
-The progression of her vision could either stay where it is, or gradually get to the point to where she could go blind.
+The progression of her vision could either stay where it is, or gradually get to the point where she could go blind.

 My daughter was diagnosed when she was 10 years old.
 However, leading up to her diagnosis was such a long, frustrating road.

-I took my daughter to get a physical when she was six years old, for cheerleading.
+I took my daughter to get a physical when she was six years old for cheerleading.

 A year went by and it was time for another physical.
 Another failed eye exam, so we were back to square one at the eye doctor again.
 Now mind you, my daughter was young.
 She loved dressing up, she loved fashionable things, and a lot of her friends had glasses.
 So, she did express a few times that she wanted to have glasses, too.